+• Electronic applications due by 4 p.m. on May 27, 2022.

+Email to priscilla.moore@maryland.gov

-- Electronic applications due by 5 p.m. on May 21, 2021.
-Email to benee.edwards@maryland.gov - A copy of the abstract must be submitted as a Microsoft Word document.
+A copy of the abstract must be submitted as a Microsoft Word document.

-REQUIRED APPLICATION COMPONENTS Application Narrative and Budget
+REQUIRED APPLICATION COMPONENTS

+Application Narrative and Budget

 The application narrative includes the following sections in this order: Needs Assessment, Project Objectives and Outcomes, Management Plan, Operations Plan, and Project Evaluation.
 Points are awarded for each section as indicated.
 Label the narrative sections with the headings as indicated below: